Solving a CAPTCHA can be frustrating. But fortunately, we have some tips that can help.

 Take this for example.
 Let's say you signed in from a computer on Google Chrome.
 The CAPTCHA-validation would be required again if you signed in from another web browser such as Mozilla Firefox, even if you used the same computer.

-If the validation is still required, try searching for updates within the browser and clearing your browser cookies and cache.
+If you are having issues, try searching for updates within the browser and clearing your browser cookies and cache.
 Then, reload the browser at www.vagaro.com.

 What If a CAPTCHA Fails to Validate Properly